 When a commit fails for some reason (working copy needs updating, pre-commit hook rejects commit, network error, etc), you can select this option to keep the commit dialog open ready to try again.
-However, you should be aware that this can lead to problems.
-If the failure means you need to update your working copy, and that update leads to conflicts you must resolve those first.

 Select items automatically

 The normal behaviour in the commit dialog is for all modified (versioned) items to be selected for commit automatically.
 If you prefer to start with nothing selected and pick the items for commit manually, uncheck this box.